 Volcanic mountains are formed when lava, ash and gases erupt and then cool.
-These types of mountain often This type of mountain often have steep slopes and are symmetrical slopes.
+This type of mountain often has steep, symmetrical slopes.

 Fault-block mountains form at plate boundaries.
 The earth on one side of the boundary is forced up, and the other side collapses.